min2ha/ukwa-site/content/target/38672/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Marc Tierney (Labour candidate for Carmarthen West and South Pembrokeshire)

 Marc Tierney is Welsh Labour's candidate for Carmarthen West and South Pembrokeshire in the 2016 Welsh Assembly election and 2017 General Election.